 In this tutorial, Kim Thomson shows you how to make simple balled head pins using sterling silver round wire and a gas torch.

-1. Turn on the gas torch and place the piece of wire in the tip of the blue flame until it forms a ball.
+1. Turn on the gas torch and place the fluxed piece of wire in the tip of the blue flame until it forms a ball.
+(In the video, Kim doesn't use flux but it is recommended to help the silver to melt into a smooth ball.)

 2. Quench in cold water.